StefanPfeiffer80/FASPA.github.io/README.md

 5. Run the command ""chmod +x US_10_240" and type in your password to make the file executable

 **VSEARCH installation**
 1. Open a terminal and copy paste the text in the box.
 Keep in mind that you need admin rights to install VSEARCH.
-For more information, go to the VSEARCH homepage (https://github.com/torognes/vsearch).
+VSEARCH is updated quite frequently.
+Thus I recommend to follow the installation instructions at the VSEARCH homepage (https://github.com/torognes/vsearch).

 ```wget https://github.com/torognes/vsearch/archive/v2.8.1.tar.gz
 tar xzf v2.8.1.tar.gz